cyse7125-fall2022-group07/tf-gcp-org/README.md

 # tf-gcp-org

-This repository aims to cerate Organization, Folder and Projects in Google Clod Platform using Terraform.
+This repository aims to create Organization, Folder and Projects in Google Clod Platform using Terraform.

 To use terraform: